voidfill/Glasscord/.github/ISSUE_TEMPLATE/something-s-gone-very-wrong-.md

 **Note:** This issue section is for Glasscord only!
 DO NOT report other apps' issues.
-More specifically, DO NOT REPORT ANYTHING RELATED SPECIFICALLY TO GLASSTRON HERE!
+More specifically, DO NOT REPORT ANYTHING RELATED SPECIFICALLY TO GLASSTRON OR GLASSCORD MODULES HERE!

 **To Reproduce**
 Steps to reproduce the behavior: